elgrove/juan/README.md

 I appreciate that the UI is a little spartan and needs some work, but the app is functional as-is and I have begun using it to plan packing lists for trips.
 It's great for remembering what to take when I visit my parents, and what I don't because I keep one there.

+This is the first Django project I've finished and published; I may not be following the Django idiom in, well, most places.

 ## Quick start

 - Clone this repo